HessuRessu/calculator-backend/docs/controllers/CalculatorController/classes/CalculatorController.md

 `string`

-Comma separated list of numbers.
+Array of comma separated number that we will be calculating.

 #### Returns

 `Promise`\<\{ `isPrime`: `boolean`; `result`: `number`; \} \| \{ `message`: `string`; \}\>

-JSON-object consisting of calculation results.
+JSON-object indicating if input was prime.